Meteorological Service of Canada: Meteorological Service of the Dominion

 The Toronto observatory ended in 1853, but the colonial government of the province of Canada took over the service and continued collecting climate data.
 On May 1, 1871, the new Dominion of Canada established the Meteorological Service of Canada by providing a $5000 grant to Professor G. T. Kingston of the University of Toronto to establish a network of weather observations.
 This information was collected and made available to the public from 1877 onwards.
 The MSC was then assigned under the Department of Marine and Fisheries.

 Meteorological Division of the Air Services Branch

 From 1936 to 1946 the services assigned under the Department of Transport as the Meteorological Division of the Air Services Branch and as the Meteorological Branch from 1956.

 In 1939, the Meteorological Division, Air Services Branch was expanding rapidly to serve commercial aviation.
 In September 1939 the full-time staff of the Meteorological Division based in Toronto numbered 213, of which 51 were meteorologists and 57 were meteorological observers.

 Atmospheric Environment Service and Meteorological Service of Canada

 In 1971 the Canadian Meteorological Service was established under the Department of Environment (Environment Canada) in 1971.
 The AES was renamed later as the Meteorological Service of Canada'.

 Organization

-There are currently five public weather forecast offices:
+There are currently six public weather forecast offices: